itsdotnickscott/Periodic-Tables-Documentation/README.md

 	if(!table) return null;

-	// Window.confirm will show a dialogue that will give an "OK" button or a "Cancel" button.
+	// window.confirm will show a dialogue that will give an "OK" button or a "Cancel" button.
 	// it will return true if the OK button is pressed, and false for cancel
 	// the dashboard should reload if OK is pressed, i use history here for that reason function handleFinish() {
-		if(Window.confirm("Is this table ready to seat new guests?
+		if(window.confirm("Is this table ready to seat new guests?
 This cannot be undone.")) {
 			// delete request here, we will add this later history.push("/dashboard");
 		}